-Investing in the stock market is one of the best ways to grow your wealth.
-Investing in stocks can serve as a reliable passive income stream that protects your capital against inflation.
+Investing in the stock market is one of the best ways to make money and grow your wealth.
+Stock investing can serve as a reliable passive income stream that protects your capital against inflation.
 In addition, many companies share a portion of their profits with investors in the form of periodic dividends.
 Lastly, your investments help fuel the growth of companies.
 Businesses can use the capital raised from shares sold to fund new ventures, projects, and research, upgrade equipment, and other activities.

 If you appreciate the positive impacts of stock market investing, then read on.
-In this article, we tell you everything you need to know about investing in the stock market.
+In this article, we tell you everything you need to know about investing in the online stock market.

 I. What Are Stocks?

 Stocks have a lot of value.
 They give you voting rights in shareholder meetings and in some cases, the right to receive part of the company’s profits in the form of dividends.
 In addition, your public equity investment can be sold through stock market trading.
 The goal is to sell your stocks at a higher price than what you bought them for.
 That way you make a profit through capital appreciation.

 Many people have become significantly wealthier through stock trading.
 This is the reason why people buy and sell stocks on a daily basis.

 II.
 What Is the Stock Market?

 The stock market definition is simple.
 It is a place or platform where people buy and sell shares of publicly-listed companies.
 It is also where companies issue shares and raise capital through initial public offerings (IPOs).

 To effectively make a stock market investment, there are certain rules and terms that you have to know.
 First, stock markets don’t operate 24/7.
 You have to know the stock market hours of your preferred region or country.
 For instance, what time does the stock market open in New York?
 The New York Stock Exchange opens at 9:30 am EST and closes at 4:00 pm EST.